dayakar16/KDD_Project/README.md

 ## Date Preprocessing :

 We have performed the data preprocessing using data cleaning where we will be detecting and correcting or removing corrupt or inaccurate records from a data set.
 We first read the data set into data frame and check using head whether it is correctly parsed or not and then we checked for null values in columns and rows removed the null values if any are present and created the new data frame.
+We also removed the negative values from the quantity and price columns.

 ## Data Understanding and Exploration: